Moderate Means Program

 "My experience in this practicum has been very positive.
 Additionally, I want to reiterate that this experience has been the most engaging experience in law school yet, and has given me more confidence in client interaction and my ability to research any civil law topic that comes up.
 This class is a wonderful opportunity to engage with clients in a way that is both challenging but safe, and to immerse in a broad range of legal areas."
 Practicum Student, 3L

-If you have any additional questions, contact MMP Staff Attorney Clay Wilson at firstname.lastname@example.org.
+Contact MMP Staff Attorney Clay Wilson at email@example.com.